rfo909/RForth/Dev.md

 the global dictionary, and new words are added to it instead of the global.

-After having created a dictionary, we can call words inside it, both interactively and at compile time by the "->" word.
+After having created a dictionary, we can call words inside it, both interactively and at compile time by the "IN" word (originally named "->")

-Note that the _"->" comes in front of both the dictionary and the word, because it accesses both via &GetNextWord.
+Note that the IN comes in front of both the dictionary and the word, because it accesses both via &GetNextWord.
 This simplifies the implementation, and makes the code size the exact same as if calling a word in the same dictionary or in the global one.